3320 Citizenship/Alien Status | SNAP

 Requirements

-To qualify for Supplemental Nutrition Assistance Program (SNAP) benefits, individuals must be a U.S. citizen, U.S. National, or eligible immigrant.
+To qualify for Supplemental Nutrition Assistance Program (SNAP) benefits, individuals must be a U.S. citizen, Non-Citizen U.S. National, lawful permanent resident (LPR), Cuban or Haitian entrant, or Compact of Free Association (COFA) citizen.
 Pursuant to section 11(e)(2)(b)(v)(II) of the Food and Nutrition Act of 2008, 7 C.F.R), 273.2 (f)(1)(ii), and the Social Security Act § 1137(a), individuals who are applying for SNAP benefits must verify their citizenship or immigration status and/or provide or apply for an SSN.
 Some immigrants are eligible, and some are not, depending on their legal status.
 An individual, who is not applying for SNAP benefits and who does not provide citizenship or immigrant status and/or an SSN may be designated as a non-applicant.
-A non-applicant is not required to provide citizenship, immigrant status, or an SSN but is required to provide other information that may affect the eligibility of the other applicant AU members such as income or resources.
+A non-applicant is not required to provide citizenship, immigrant status, or an SSN, but is required to provide other information that may affect the eligibility of the other applicant AU members, such as income or resources.
 A non-applicant is not eligible to receive SNAP benefits.

 Basic Considerations